 Self-employment, along with part-time working, can be viewed as an alternative to full-time employment but might also reflect restrictions on access to the desired kind of full-time employment.
 The 2011 census showed that in England & Wales, 8.9 per cent of people aged 16 plus and across all ethnic groups were self-employed.
 For the White British the rate was 8.7 per cent compared with 9.5 per cent of ethnic minority individuals.
 The White Other group had the highest rate of self-employment at 12.8 per cent.
 Pakistanis also had a high rate of self-employment at 11.2 per cent.
 Low rates of self-employment were observed for Black Caribbeans (6.1 per cent), Black Africans (6.2 per cent) and Bangladeshis (6.9 per cent).

 What is the employment gap?
 We define the employment gap as the difference between the percentage of White British and ethnic minority 25–54-year-olds in employment.
-Across all local authorities in England and Wales (district and unitary), 307 out of 348 had an employment gap in favour of the White British.
+Across all local authorities in England and Wales in 2011 (district and unitary), 307 out of 348 had an employment gap in favour of the White British.
 17 had equal proportions of employment while 24 had a gap in favour of ethnic minorities.

 The average employment gap between the White British population and ethnic minorities was 5.2 percentage points.
 Also, there is variation in how different ethnic groups compare with the White British.
 For instance, for Pakistanis the average employment gap is 14.9 percentage points, for Bangladeshis it is 17.5 percentage points, while for the Indians and White Others it is −0.9 percentage points.